Richard Fairbank

 Richard Dana Fairbank (born September 18, 1950) is an American billionaire businessman who co-founded Capital One with Nigel Morris in 1988.
 He was on the board of directors of MasterCard International from 2004 to 2006.
 He is a member of the Stanford Business School advisory council, the Financial Services Roundtable, and the board of directors of the BITS Technology Forum.

 Fairbank has been awarded "Business Leader of the Year" by Washingtonian, and placed on lists including Worth's list of the top 10 CEOs and "50 Best CEOs."

 Education

 Fairbank enrolled at Pomona College before transferring to Stanford University, where he earned a bachelor's degree in economics in 1972.
 He later earned an MBA from the Stanford Graduate School of Business in 1981, where he graduated first in his class.
 He also received the Excellence in Leadership award from Stanford University in 2006.

 Career

 After graduating, he spent seven years as a consultant with Strategic Planning Associates, which later became Mercer Management Consulting, now part of the Oliver Wyman group.
-Fairbank eventually rans SPA's financial services practice.
+Fairbank eventually ran SPA's financial services practice.
 In 1988, Fairbank and Nigel Morris set up a new, data-driven, credit card division for a small Virginia bank called Signet Bank.
 Signet spun off the division in 1994, and Fairbank became its CEO.